GoogleCloudPlatform/click-to-deploy-solutions/cloudsql-ha-dr/README.md

 [![banner](../banner.png)](https://cloud.google.com/?utm_source=github&utm_medium=referral&utm_campaign=GCP&utm_content=packages_repository_banner)

-# Cloud SQL with High Availability and Disaster Recovery
+# Host a Highly Available SQL database on Google Cloud

-## Description
+## Introduction

-This example demonstrates how to deploy a CloudSQL instance with high-availability and cross-region replica.
+This architecture uses click-to-deploy to demonstrate how to deploy a CloudSQL instance with high-availability and cross-region replica

+With data being a vital asset for organizations, the high availability and disaster recovery capabilities offered by Cloud SQL allow businesses to meet stringent data availability and regulatory requirements. \

+By implementing this solution, organizations gain peace of mind knowing that their critical databases are protected and accessible, even during unforeseen events or outages.
+This solution ensures business continuity by minimizing downtime, providing robust data protection through automated backups, and enabling seamless failover and disaster recovery processes.

+This solution is suitable for a wide range of applications and industries, including e-commerce platforms, financial systems, customer relationship management (CRM) tools, and more.

 Resources created:
 - VPC